Ink/ios-picker/README.md

 	// Select and order the sources (Optional) Default is all sources fpController.sourceNames = [[NSArray alloc] initWithObjects: FPSourceImagesearch, FPSourceDropbox, nil];

+    // You can set some of the in built Camera properties as you would with UIImagePicker fpController.allowsEditing = YES;

+	/* Control if we should upload or download the files for you.
+	 * Default is yes.
+	 * When a user selects a local file, we'll upload it and return a remote url
+	 * When a user selects a remote file, we'll download it and return the filedata to you.
+	 */
+    //fpController.shouldUpload = NO;
+	//fpController.shouldDownload = NO;

     // Display it.
     [self presentModalViewController:fpController animated:YES];